Sophie Nottmeyer

 I am a PhD Candidate in Economics at CEMFI.

-My main field of research is development economics.
+My main field of research is development economics, labor economics and spatial economics.

 I study how market imperfections affect firms and productivity across locations in low- and middle-income countries, with a particular focus on technology adoption.
-To answer these questions, I often draw on tools from spatial economics and non-traditional data sources.
+To answer these questions, I often use geospatial data and combine empirical analysis with structural models.

 My projects are supported through funding by STEG, PEDL and The Weiss Fund.